 SEU economics functions on a basic principle of conservation, monetizing savings which cost less than paying the retail price for energy, water and materials as the source of its capital investments.
-The benefit of the conserved The SEU positions itself as a one-stop- with a 3.5% carve-out for solar PV.
-The energy (either from direct savings or destination for conservation and re- Center for Energy and Environmental the use of renewable energy to lower newable energy, allowing everyone to Policy (CEEP) of the University of Delause of conventional energy demand) interact with a single, public-minded ware, its students and faculty, provided can then be used to pay back initial in- organization, avoiding confusion and key research support and drafted legisvestments made to realize the reduc- reducing administrative costs.
-In this lation to realize these policies. tions.
-It avoids the practice of many way, communities can build customized governmental and regulatory programs programs to meet local needs rather the SEU began in 2006.
-The Delaware currently in use which assess end users than forcing a one-size-fits-all solution General Assembly convened a bipartifor funds that conventional utilities op- that too often characterizes the current erate to meet sustainability goals.
-This energy economy.
-Another advantage, mend a best-practices course for sus-20th century model has largely failed, built into the DNA of the SEU, is in-tainable energy in Delaware.
-This effort in part, because it relies on companies creased reliance on distributed rather was spurred in part by the prospect of whose economic interest is to sell more than centralized technology architec-rising energy prices.
-The state governpower, water, etc. to meet such goals. tures.
-Such an approach insulates com-This contradiction is a key reason for a munities from energy price volatility ing capacity and legislators did not persistent policy and market failure in which is common with fossil fuel en- want to increase taxes. the face of pressing societal and global ergy sources. needs for transformation.
+The benefit of the conserved energy (either from direct savings or the use of renewable energy to lower use of conventional energy demand) can then be used to pay back initial investments made to realize the reductions.
+It avoids the practice of many governmental and regulatory programs currently in use which assess end users for funds that conventional utilities operate to meet sustainability goals.
+This 20th century model has largely failed, in part, because it relies on companies whose economic interest is to sell more power, water, etc. to meet such goals.
+This contradiction is a key reason for a persistent policy and market failure in the face of pressing societal and global needs for transformation.

 The refocused approach of the SEU towards conservation and renewability offers a comprehensive alternative to conventional utilities and current policy.
-In light of contemporary concerns about environmental harms and risks associated with the modern energy regime and, given the problems of social inequality, insecurity, and economic volatility of that regime, the SEU movement seeks to return the power to communities to define their future sustainability.
+In light of contemporary concerns about environmental harms and risks associated with the modern energy regime and, given the problems of social inequality, insecurity, and economic volatility of that regime, the SEU movement seeks to return the power to communities to define their future sustainability